Applications are now open for the 2015 Swimathon Foundation Community Grants.

 Developing a world class workforce of qualified, enthusiastic swimming teachers and coaches is critical to encouraging more people to take part and enjoy swimming so that it becomes a skill for life.

-This project aims to encourage young people into a career in swimming by providing access to nationally recognised qualifications.
+This project, now in its third year, aims to encourage young people into a career in swimming by providing access to nationally recognised qualifications.
 The project has been designed specifically for existing swimmers, aged 16-24 years, and supports them through Level 1 and Level 2 of the UK Coaching Certificate for teaching aquatics or coaching swimming.

 Pool operators, clubs and swim schools are invited to give young people in their area the chance to learn about the dangers posed by open water by holding a special ‘Get Safe’ event.